MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 - Begins ingesting your data into the Security & Microsoft Purview compliance portal to support eDiscovery.

 >[!CAUTION]
-> Once you have started alignment through the Tool, the change is **irreversible**.
+> Once you start alignment through the Tool, the change is **irreversible**.
-> Notify users *before* you run the Alignment Tool about the above changes so that they are prepared and not surprised.
+> Notify users about the preceding changes *before* you run the Alignment Tool to make sure they're prepared.

 ## While the tool is running